-I thought I would try it first with simple ingredients:
+I figured I would test it out first using easy ingredients:

 • 1 cup liquid castile soap